yangjiheng/DevNotes/README.md

 ### nVidia Jetson
 * Install JetPack on Jetson: <a target="_blank" href="https://developer.nvidia.com/embedded/jetpack">Official Website</a>.
 A host Linux machine and the target HW device is required (preferrably connected with a micro-USB cable).
 Then JetPack can be install via nVidia SDK Manager.

+## Development Principles

+### Unix Like Systems
+* Always be careful on `make install` calls to system paths.
+It could hurt compiling other libraries when in dependencies.
+Use prefix for `make install` whenever possible.

 ## Native Client Development